-Basic concepts¶
+Basic concepts

 Before starting, let’s quickly introduce the main concepts used in netjsonconfig:

-- NetJSON configuration dictionary: python dictionary representing the configuration of a router
+NetJSON configuration dictionary: python dictionary representing the configuration of a router

-- Backend: python class used to convert the configuration dictionary to the format used natively by a router firmware and vice versa
+Backend: python class used to convert the configuration dictionary to the format used natively by a router firmware and vice versa

-- Schema: each backend has a JSON-Schema which defines the useful configuration options that the backend is able to process
+Schema: each backend has a JSON-Schema which defines the useful configuration options that the backend is able to process

-- Validation: the configuration is validated against its JSON-Schema before being processed by the backend
+Validation: the configuration is validated against its JSON-Schema before being processed by the backend

-- Template: common configuration options shared among routers (eg: VPNs, SSID) which can be passed to backends
+Template: common configuration options shared among routers (eg: VPNs, SSID) which can be passed to backends

-- Multiple template inheritance: possibility to inherit common configuration options from more than one template
+Multiple template inheritance: possibility to inherit common configuration options from more than one template

-- Context (configuration variables): variables that can be referenced from the configuration dictionary
+Context (configuration variables): variables that can be referenced from the configuration dictionary

-NetJSON configuration dictionary¶
+NetJSON configuration dictionary

-netjsonconfig is an implementation of the NetJSON format,
+netjsonconfig is an implementation of the NetJSON format, more specifically the

-object, therefore to understand the
+object, therefore to understand the configuration

-configuration format that the library uses to generate the final router configurations
+format that the library uses to generate the final router configurations

-it is essential to read at least the relevant DeviceConfiguration section in the
+it is essential to read at least the relevant DeviceConfiguration section

-NetJSON RFC.
+in the NetJSON RFC.

 Here it is a simple NetJSON DeviceConfiguration object represented with a python dictionary: